Skip to main content

 • Pre-Check Error and Stop Task: Stop the task when a table with the same name is detected during the precheck stage.

-• Skip and Continue Task: When a table with the same name is detected during the precheck stage, display a prompt and continue the task.
+• Skip and Continue Task: When a table with the same name is detected during the precheck stage, display a message and continue the task.
 During schema replication, ignore the table with the same name.
 If you also perform data replication, data is appended to the table with the same name and existing data is not overwritten.

-• Delete Objects and Rewrite: When a table with the same name is detected during the precheck stage, display a prompt and continue the task.
+• Delete Objects and Rewrite: When a table with the same name is detected during the precheck stage, display a message and continue the task.
 During schema replication, delete the table with the same name in the target database and replicate the table schema again based on the source database.
 If you also perform data replication, data is written after schema replication is complete.

 Target Table Exists Data (Required when Full is selected)